PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/activeContext.md

    - **Test portrait and landscape orientations separately**
    - **Set appropriate window sizes for orientation-specific tests**
    - **Ensure that orientation-specific views are properly tested**
+   - **When updating widget implementation, ensure tests are updated to match**
+   - **Verify all widget properties including color, padding, and layout**

 ## Next Steps
 1. Implement updated tests for refactored core components: